10 Tips to Prevent Food Waste Now in Family Meals

 • EU Waste Framework Directive (2008/98/EC): Encourages waste prevention through policies and regulations.
 It requires member states to establish national food waste prevention programs and targets.

-• European Green Deal (2019): Part of the EU’s strategy to become -neutral by 2050, this initiative includes food as a critical element.
+• European Green Deal (2019): Part of the EU’s strategy to become carbon-neutral by 2050, this initiative includes food waste reduction as a critical element.

 Example: France passed the “Garot Law” in 2016, which bans supermarkets from destroying unsold food and requires them to donate it to charities or food banks.
 This has become a model for other EU nations.